You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 Specialist dementia swimming sessions are offered through a Swim England initiative at many leisure centres.
 If you don’t want to swim yourself, these sessions have volunteers that will go into the water with your loved one to assist them.

 A dementia diagnosis doesn’t mean holidays are now off the table.
 In fact, you may be surprised just how many options are on offer for those living with the condition.
+Flying with someone living with dementia might seem challenging, but there are ways to lessen the stress for everyone.
+Alternatively, there are plenty of great holidays in the UK for those living with dementia.

 MindforYou offers supported holidays for people living with dementia and carers, as does Revitalise.
 But for longer breaks, look at the work being done by organisations such as Dementia Adventure – a charity offering everything from canal boating to fell walking.